Desbeers/Chord-Provider/README.md

 Not all chords in the database are correct; especially the more complicated chords.
 I wrote [Chords Database](https://github.com/Desbeers/Chords-Database) for macOS and iPadOS to view and alter the database with all known chords.
 Feel free to contribute!

+Only the macOS version is well-tested.
+I don't have iDevices that are supported by the current software version and I have no intention to buy one anytime soon.

 ### iCloud

 The iPadOS app will make an iCloud folder named **Chord Provider**; that's where your songs should be stored.
 In the macOS app, you can select a folder with your songs.
 If you use the same iCloud folder; updates are instantly.